haiyingdong/IS2103/README.md

-# IS2103
+# IS2103 Assignment Part 2
 NUS IS2103 AY16/17 semester 2

-**Assignment Part 2 Only**

-Developed in NetBeans using GlassFish Server 4.0
+Developed in NetBeans using GlassFish Server 4.0 (yes they suck)